tech404/CoC/README.md

 # The Quick Version

 tech404 is dedicated to providing a harassment-free experience for everyone, regardless of gender, sexual orientation, disability, physical appearance, body size, race, or religion.
 We do not tolerate harassment of participants in any form.
-Sexual language and imagery is not appropriate for any chat topic.
+Explicit sexual language and imagery is not appropriate for any chat topic.
 Participants violating these rules will be expelled from the group at the sole discretion of the group administrators.

 # The Less Quick Version